rcdevs/nextcloud_openotp_auth/README.md

 -	!!
 IMPORTANT !! keep an admin user working without otp in case of a problem.
 If not you can:
 		->  Use occ command line to disable/enable two-factor authentication for a user: (sudo -u www-data) ./occ twofactorauth:enable username
 		->  Switch authentication method to Standard (Owncloud password):
-			"UPDATE *PREFIX*appconfig SET configvalue = 0 WHERE appid = 'twofactor_rcdevsopenotp' AND configkey = 'rcdevsopenotp_authentication_method'
+			"UPDATE *PREFIX*appconfig SET configvalue = 0 WHERE appid = 'openotp_auth' AND configkey = 'rcdevsopenotp_authentication_method'
 		->  Disable openOTP authentication for one (admin?) user:
-			"DELETE FROM *PREFIX*appconfig WHERE userid = '%yourusername%' AND appid = 'twofactor_rcdevsopenotp' AND configkey = 'enable_openotp'
+			"DELETE FROM *PREFIX*appconfig WHERE userid = '%yourusername%' AND appid = 'openotp_auth' AND configkey = 'enable_openotp'
 			Replace *PREFIX* by owncloud table prefix 'oc_' by default